 - High Fees

 There are no fees to roll over a 401(k) into a traditional or Roth IRA.
 In fact, you’ll likely save money on management fees over the duration of your investments.
-Left unmanaged, many 401(k)s end up with high management and maintenance fees.
-Investment opportunities and understanding has changed dramatically since the rise of online trading and robo-advisers.
+Left unmanaged, many 401(k) send up with high management and maintenance fees.
+Investment opportunities and understanding have changed dramatically since the rise of online trading and robo-advisers.
 While these two options still have their shortcomings, they did pave the way for more aggressive fee structuring.

 When setting up your 401(k) you likely had a choice of a few mutual funds.
 However, with an IRA, you have a full-selection of funds to choose from and can create a better long-term strategy based on risk management, ESG ratings, and your retirement goals.

 Former employers go out of business.
 Their retirement options and advisors change.
 Whenever you change positions, you always have the option of moving your account into a new employer’s 401(k) or to an IRA.
 While you can sometimes leave it where it is, for most individuals, rolling over to an IRA is the best choice.